ibm-cloud-docs/Cloudant/query/movies-demo-database.md

 {{site.data.keyword.attribute-definition-list}}

-# Movies' demo database example
+# Movies demo database example
 {: #example-movies-demo-database}

 The following example uses HTTP to create a `text` index for your sample database.